Ryan Jeffers Preview, Player Props: Twins vs. Rays

 Ryan Jeffers At The Plate

-- Jeffers has driven in a run in 21 games this year (26.9%), including nine games with more than one RBI (11.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Jeffers has picked up an RBI in 26.6% of his games this year, with more than one RBI in 11.4% of his games.
+He has also driven in three or more runs in two contests.

-- In 38.5% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (7.7%).
+- He has scored in 30 of 79 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.